 Workplace violence is a serious and growing issue affecting nurses and other healthcare workers and their patients.
 The California Nurses Association/National Nurses United fought for Senate Bill 1299, which requires California healthcare employers to ensure a safe environment for patients and nurses by preventing workplace violence before it happens.
 Cal/OSHA developed a standard that is the model for the nation.
 California healthcare employers are required by law to have a comprehensive, unit-specific workplace violence prevention plans in place by April 1, 2018.
 National Nurses United is fighting for the same standard of protection for all nurses.
-Read more about NNU’s federal bill (HR 5223) here.
+Read more about NNU’s federal bill (H.R.
+1309) here.

 What kinds of violence does the standard cover?

 Workplace violence means any act of violence or threat of violence that occurs at the work site.
 This includes any threat or use of physical force against an employee and any incident involving a firearm or other dangerous weapon (including when common objects are used as weapons), regardless of whether an injury is sustained.
 Some examples of workplace violence covered by the California Standard include: a confused, geriatric patient hit staff; a family member upset about a patient pointed to four employees and said “If anything happens, I’ll come back and get each one of you”; a patient bit a nurse on the arm; a patient pulled a nurse’s hair when she was taking vital signs.

 - General acute-care, special, and psychiatric hospitals, including all hospital-based outpatient clinics and all off-site operations within the license of the health facility